kail0n/rest-api/README.md

 GET owner infomation:

     SELECT * FROM owners WHERE owner_id=101;

-/owners/101 --> returns all data about the owner with id 101
+    /owners/?101 --> returns all data about the owner with id 101

 GET address of 101:

     SELECT street_address AS address FROM(owners RIGHT OUTER JOIN addresses ON owners.house_id = addresses.house_id WHERE owner_id=101);

-/owners/101/address --> returns street_address data of owner with id 101
+    /owners/?101/address --> returns street_address data of owner with id 101

 GET people within specific age brackets:

-    SELECT name FROM owners WHERE age BETWEEN 21-26;
+    SELECT name FROM owners WHERE age BETWEEN 21 AND 26;

-/owners/age:21-26 --> retrurns the names of owners that have ages between 21 and 26
+    /owners/?minage=21&maxage=26 --> retrurns the names of owners that have ages between 21 and 26

+GET people with specific household sizes

+    SELECT name from owners WHERE household_size=5;
+    /owners/?household_size=5